Exeter final hopes ended by ruthless La Rochelle

 With the crowd - dominated by La Rochelle fans - creating a carnival atmosphere, the French side showed all their attacking flair with a superb sixth try.

-Player of the match Seuteni produced a no-look 30-yard pass to kick-start a flowing move featuring exhilarating offloads and fancy footwork that ended with scrum-half Kerr-Barlow powering over for his second try.
+Player of the match Seuteni produced a no-look 30-yard pass to kick-start a flowing move that ended with scrum-half Kerr-Barlow powering over for his second try.

 To their credit, Exeter did not totally collapse and scored three tries to give their fans something to cheer, but the brilliance of La Rochelle's display sets up a dream final against a Leinster side many have seen as favourites for the title all season.